waitbutmetho/Java-Database-Basics-Code-Review/README.md

 #Hair Salon App

-####Creates a simple app that allows adding of stylists after that, one can add clients to said stylists, February 26, 2016.
+####Creates a simple app for adding stylists and clients February 26, 2016.

 ####By Joshua Gustafson